 Our practice covers a wide range of financial regulatory reforms, day-to-day regulatory/compliance issues, transactional structures, trading and markets issues, regulatory investigations and enforcement proceedings.
-We have extensive experience advising on bank regulation, bank insolvency, recovery and resolution planning and corporate governance, bank capital markets transactions, including Dodd-Frank implementation, related rulemaking (such as the Volcker Rule) and corresponding EU legislation (such as EMIR, MiFID II and CRD IV) and international initiatives.
+We have extensive experience advising on bank regulation, bank insolvency, recovery and resolution planning and corporate governance, bank capital markets transactions, including Dodd-Frank implementation, related rulemaking (such as the Volcker Rule), EU legislation (such as EMIR, MiFID II and CRD IV) and international initiatives.

-With vast experience advising clients on the full range of regulatory, transactional, trading and markets issues, we are particularly focused on the regulation of securities broker-dealers, alternative trading systems, CCPs, clearing houses and exchanges.
-In addition, our lawyers are at the forefront of issues related to Brexit and the changing regulatory landscape in the U.S., keeping our clients informed of these important developments.
+Our lawyers are at the forefront of issues related to Brexit and the changing regulatory landscape in the U.S., keeping our clients informed of these important developments.

 Several lawyers in the group have previously held prominent positions in key regulatory authorities worldwide, including the U.K.’s FSA (now the FCA and PRA), the SEC, the Board of Governors of the Federal Reserve System and various European and Asian regulatory agencies.